Whisky around the world

 India consumes the most whisky in the world, but it is mainly molasses based blends.
 If you are a cricket fan you will be familiar with brands such as Royal Challenge or Officer’s Choice from the IPL.
 In addition to these, India also has a few single malts, most notably Amrut, which is considered to be one of the finer single malts available on the market.

 Ireland is a major producer of whisky and brands such as Jameson’s, Tullamore Dew and Bushmills are household names.
-Typically Irish whisky is distilled three times in pot stills and peat is rarely used.
+Typically Irish whiskey is distilled three times in pot stills and peat is rarely used.
 Despite being a major producer, there are only seven distilleries operational in Ireland and interestingly Bushmill’s is the oldest distillery in the world, obtaining a license in 1608.
 There are two types of Irish whiskey, the first is a grain whiskey that is made from a grain mash and distilled in a column still.
 The second is called pure pot still, single pot still or Irish pot still.
 It is made in a pot still from barley mash consisting of unmalted and malted barley.

 The Japanese have been making whisky since 1924 and are widely regarded as making some of the best single malt in the world.
 The industry is modelled entirely on Scotland and Japanese whisky has outperformed their Scottish rivals in more than one blind tasting.
 The best-known brands are Nikka, Yamazaki Hakushu and Myagikyo.